 A tasty chili oil with crispy chili flakes, miso paste and sesame seeds!

-- 1 cup neutral oil (such as grapeseed oil or vegetable oil)
+- 1 cup neutral oil (such as grapeseed oil, sunflower oil or vegetable oil)

 - 3 tablespoons gochugaru (Korean chili pepper flakes)